shayanhabibi/Partas.SolidStart/README.md

 ## Deployment

-There is no premade setup for this.
+There is no premade setup for this, as there is just so many variables, and these templates would serve better as a member of a more complete, opinionated template.
 You can use the FAKE build system by modifying the `Build.fs` file to suit your needs.

 Alternatively, you can just commit all `.fs.jsx` created in the dev process to a branch, and then deploy using Vercel or Netlify or whatever else is supported by Solid-Start from there.